maniartech/conductor/wip/CONTEXT_ENHANCEMENT.md

 This document reviews the enhanced orchestration Context and aligns it with Go's context best practices.
 It highlights what's already solid, where it diverges from idioms, and provides concrete recommendations with examples, plus Do's and Don'ts for everyday use.

+Note on examples: They assume your enhanced Context implements context.Context.
+If not, use c.Std() when passing into third-party APIs or deriving timeouts with context.WithTimeout/WithDeadline.

 ## What's good in the current design

 - Uses the standard library for cancellation and deadlines (context.WithCancel/WithDeadline), and exposes Done() and Err().